ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

 ![WSL Setup](https://docs.microsoft.com/en-us/windows/wsl/media/ubuntuinstall.png)

-Once setup I would recommend first checking which version of WSL you are running and upgrading to WSL 2 if you are not already using it [https://docs.microsoft.com/en-us/windows/wsl/install#check-which-version-of-wsl-you-are-running](https://docs.microsoft.com/en-us/windows/wsl/install#check-which-version-of-wsl-you-are-running).
+Once setup, I would recommend first checking which version of WSL you are running and upgrading to WSL 2 if you are not already using it [https://docs.microsoft.com/en-us/windows/wsl/install#check-which-version-of-wsl-you-are-running](https://docs.microsoft.com/en-us/windows/wsl/install#check-which-version-of-wsl-you-are-running).
 And then I would recommend updating your packages for Ubuntu [https://docs.microsoft.com/en-us/windows/wsl/setup/environment#update-and-upgrade-packages](https://docs.microsoft.com/en-us/windows/wsl/setup/environment#update-and-upgrade-packages).

-##### Customizing Windows Terminal and VS Code
+###### Customizing Windows Terminal and VS Code

 Now that you have WSL installed, you can customize your Windows Terminal.
 I recommend using the [https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-windows-terminal](https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-windows-terminal) guide to customize your terminal.